 Most of us don’t usually know our BMI, so if you want to calculate it, use the one posted by the National Institutes of Health.
 And keep in mind that a) BMI doesn’t take into account your fitness level, only your weight and height, and b) it’s a good idea to speak to your doctor about the proper weight gain for your body.

-To learn more about weight gain and nutrition during pregnancy, visit the blog at physiquality.com.
+To learn more about weight gain and nutrition during pregnancy, read the full entry at physiquality.com.